 Kubernetes Series Part 3: YAML - Your Kubernetes Configuration Language

+Welcome back to our Kubernetes journey!
 This time, we’ll level up our Kubernetes skills by diving into YAML – the language of choice for defining and managing your Kubernetes resources.

 Why YAML for Kubernetes?